gammasoft71/Examples_wxWidgets/README.md

 [FrameClick](src/Events/FrameClick) Shows how to create a Frame and catch click event.

+[FramePaint](src/Events/FramePaint) Shows how to create a Frame and catch paint event.

 [KeyEvents](src/Events/KeyEvents) Shows how to create a Frame and catch key events.

 [MouseEvents](src/Events/MouseEvents) Shows how to create a Frame and catch mouse events.